 Although the active ingredient in Dysport and Botox is the same, some patients have a preference for one or the other.
 Some studies have demonstrated that Dysport is quicker-acting and longer-lasting than Botox, but that it has the potential for becoming ineffective after repeated use.
 Dysport generally begins to work within 24 hours to 3 days, whereas Botox can take about 3-5 days.
 Dysport may also last a few months longer than Botox.
 However, Dysport cannot be used in some of the areas Botox is approved for, such as the underarms and palms.

 The cost of Dysport is usually less than Botox, however more product is typcially required, making the cost difference sometimes irrelevant.

 What is Treatment Like?

 Similar to other injectables, a topical numbing cream will be applied for 20-30 minutes before the procedure.
 Dr. Rokhsar will then inject a customized amount of Dysport into the areas of concern.
-After the procedure, mild swelling, bruising, redness, or tenderness may appear and is temporary.
+After the procedure, mild swelling, bruising, redness, or tenderness may appear and is a temporary side effect.

 When Can I Get a Dysport Treatment?

 The first step in your Dysport injection treatment is a consultation with Dr. Cameron Rokhsar.
 Dr. Rokhsar will tell you what is possible and what might require an additional or supplementary treatment.
 For example, many patients will pair an injectable treatment with a Fraxel laser treatment.
-To schedule this consultation, simply contact us!
-That will get you started on your transformation!
+To schedule this consultation, simply contact us.
 If you have more questions about Dysport and what Dysport can do for you, Dr. Rokhsar will be happy to answer your questions!